poap-xyz/sane-data/README.md

 # NPM package template

+> Note: this repo is a work in progress

 This template by default assumes you are building a module that should run in `node.js` but also the browser.
 It assumes you want to ship both raw and bundled & minified versions of your library.
+If you disable `package.json` fields for specific platforms, the build process will skip building them

 This repository is configured by default with `eslint` and `husky` based on the preferences of the [POAP Skunkworks team](https://github.com/poap-xyz/skunk-linter/).